ndp/ndp.github.io/_posts/2011-03-01-updated-cheat-sheets.md

 So, after working on SEO, I pursued another idea.
 Why not create something of real value to drive people to my site?
 I had an idea and created some "cheat sheets" to help me with my own development.
 I created them, and then posted them where I could to get some inbound links.
 Shortly thereafter, someone at O'Reilly found my page and linked to it, and all of a sudden I was getting hundreds of page views per day.
 So that was my lesson: _If I provide something of value, people will come._ That was five years ago.
 Even though technology changes fast, I still have a bit of tail from those original cheat sheets.

 Last night, I decided that since of 80% of the people hitting my site are seeing those pages, I should take a look at them and see what impression they might be making.
 I really don't have a "goal" of driving traffic anywhere else, but I might as well make them look as good as I can.
-So I cleaned up the visual design and fixed some of the editing.
+So I cleaned up the visual design and fixed the editing.

 Check out the spruced up pages here: [Hibernate Mapping](http://ndpsoftware.com/HibernateMappingCheatSheet.html) and [JSPx Cheatsheet](http://ndpsoftware.com/JSPXMLCheatSheet.html).